tomctomc/coco_roms/README.md

 ## TRS-80 Color Computer ROM source code

 This is a collection of 6809 assembly language sources (and the source code for a 6809 assembler) which allow one to fully build all "rom" images for variations of the TRS-80 Color Computer.
-The built rom images can be used with emulators such as mame [mame](http://www.mamedev.org) that can fully simulate a running TRS-80 Color computer.
-The Makefile includes expected SHA-1 hashes for the roms and compares them all after assembling to ensure they match bit-for-bit the original contents of the machine ROMs.
+The built rom images can be used with emulators such as [mame](http://www.mamedev.org) that can fully simulate a running TRS-80 Color computer.

 Most of this has been collected from internet sources.
 Of particular note is the ["Unravelled" series of books](http://techheap.packetizer.com/computers/coco/unravelled_series/) which was the original source (pun intended) for most of the assembly code.

-The files here are:
+The files included here are:

 ### Files